twikista/Aaron-Anama-react-dev-task/README.md

-# Frontend Implementation of GraphQL E-commerce server
+# GraphQL-Based E-commerce Store

-This project is a frontend implentation of a GraphQL based e-commerce server.
-The application's UI is implemented with React, while Apollo Client is used to make remote calls to server and manage general UI state.
-Moreover, Redux and Local Storage are used to manage cart state and persist Redux state respectively.
+This project utilizes a graphql e-commerce API to implement the frontend of an e-commerce store.
+The store features a product listing page (which render products based on the selected category), a product page (which provide more information about a selected product, enable users to choose preferred product attributes, and add the product to cart), and a Cart page (which lists all products in the cart and provides a summary of the total quantity and total amount of products in cart).

 ## Table of contents